The Laid-Back Charm of Tybee Island, Georgia

 Driving 20 minutes East of Savannah, Georgia brings you to the location of beautiful Tybee Island.
 Here, the saying “Good things come in small packages” is evident.
-Only five miles in length, Tybee Island is growing in popularity, but has not yet suffered from overcrowding or tourist traps.
+Only five miles in length, Tybee Island is growing in popularity but has not yet suffered from overcrowding or tourist traps.
 Even a few celebrities are making it their getaway destination.

-Tybee Island’s gorgeous offerings includes historic forts, sand dunes, natural marshes, unspoiled beaches, and charming cottages.
+Tybee Island’s vast offerings include historic forts, dunes, natural marshes, unspoiled beaches, and charming cottages.
 You will find local art galleries, trendy restaurants, and bottlenose dolphins waiting to entertain you at this seaside playground.
-The outdoorsy types can enjoy the kayaking, jet skiing, and fishing at Tybee Island, while those here for relaxation may want to simply read a book.
+The outdoorsy types can enjoy the kayaking, jet skiing, and fishing at Tybee Island, while those here for relaxation may want to chill on the beach and work on their tan or read a book.

-After your lighthouse tour, run by to Seaside Sister, 1207 Hwy 80 East, to browse their adorable treasures.
-Seaside Sister’s pillows, candles, gourmet foods, collection of mermaid items, and home decor will surely find a way to make you open your wallet and take home a souvenir from Tybee Island.
+After your lighthouse tour, run by to Seaside Sister to browse their adorable treasures.
+Seaside Sister’s pillows, candles, gourmet foods, a collection of mermaid items, and home decor will surely find a way to make you open your wallet and take home a souvenir from Tybee Island.

 Tybee is full of good eats.
 AJ’s Dockside, a local favorite, offers Back River seating at their outdoor deck.
-Their menu offers a bit of everything, but nothing beats their ice cold beer with Hot Wings or a bowl of Gumbo.
+Their menu offers a bit of everything, but nothing beats their cold beer with Hot Wings or a bowl of Gumbo.
 AJ’s Dockside also rents kayaks and paddle boards if you wish to get out on the river.

-Lastly, the most popular dining spot on the island is The Original Crab Shack, a fabulous seafood find that is as much fun to visit as it is to eat their food.
+Lastly, the most popular dining spot on the island is The Original Crab Shack, a fabulous seafood restaurant that is as much fun to visit as it is to eat their food.
 The Crab Shack offers indoor/outdoor seating and the freshest seafood in the area with yummy choices such as oysters, crab of all types, clams, crawfish, mussels, and even Low Country Boil.
 Seafood enthusiasts will be dazzled by the choices!

 Sleeping in Tybee Island

 There are several hotel choices at Tybee Island, but none really wow me.
 The DeSoto Beach Hotel is oceanfront and affordable, but not very plush.
-The Ocean Plaza Beach Resort has over 200 rooms and 2 pools, but I did not feel it was worth the price tag.
+The Ocean Plaza Beach Resort has over 200 rooms and two pools, but I did not feel it was worth the price tag.
 Whether you have a few days or a week to spend at Tybee Island, I am sure you can find something here to fit your budget and accommodation preferences.